-- Price matrix.

-- Minimum or maximum price for an item.
+- Price matrix. - Minimum or maximum price for an item.

-- Application of an adjustment on an override price.
+Application of an adjustment on an override price.

 To use a price matrix, you can set up an adjustment definition to act as an override price.
-You will also specify that the adjustment definition uses a price matrix.
+You specify whether the adjustment definition uses a price matrix.
 You can then set up an order detail group to include category codes on which the system bases the price.
 To use the price matrix, you specify the: